Learning quantum many-body systems from a few copies: Introduction

 In the classical setting, given a metric $d$ on a sample space $\mathcal{S}$, the regularity of a function $f:\mathcal{S}\to\mathbb{R}$ can be quantified by its \emph{Lipschitz constant}~\cite[Chapter 3]{raginsky_concentration_2014}

 For instance, if we consider functions on the $n$-dimensional hypercube $\{-1,1\}^n$ endowed with the Hamming distance, the Lipschitz constant quantifies by how much a function can change per flipped spin.
 It should then be clear that physical quantities like average magnetization have a small Lipschitz constant.
-Some recent works~\cite{Rouz2019,palma_optimal} extended this notion to the noncommutative setting.
-Although the definition put forth in~\cite{Rouz2019} and the approach in~\cite{palma_optimal} are not equivalent, they both recover the intuition discussed previously.
-E.g., for the approach followed in~\cite{palma_optimal}, the Lipschitz constant of an observable on $n$ qudits is defined as \footnote{the definition of~\cite{palma_optimal} has a different normalization and does not have the $\sqrt{n}$ term.
+Some recent works~\cite{Rouz2019,palma_optimal} extended this notion to the noncommutative setting and we will focus on the approach of~\cite{palma_optimal} in the main text.
+This is justified by the fact that it is more intuitive and technically simpler.
+For the approach followed in~\cite{palma_optimal}, the Lipschitz constant of an observable on $n$ qudits is defined as \footnote{the definition of~\cite{palma_optimal} has a different normalization and does not have the $\sqrt{n}$ term.
 This normalization will be convenient to treat the constants of~\cite{Rouz2019} and~\cite{palma_optimal} on an equal footing.}